 Today, I am interviewing Becca Campbell, author of "Foreign Identity," "Not the Norm," and "Unmasked Alloy."

-1. Why do you write?
+Why do

 I write because I believe that good fiction inspires, expands the imagination, and enriches lives.
 I write because I want to touch others.
 I write because I believe that good books can change the world.